-GDPM's RAD policies are located in Chapter 39 of the GDPM Administrative Plan; a copy of which is attached hereto.
+GDPM's RAD policies are located in Chapter 39 of the GDPM Administrative Plan.
 The plan was created in compliance with PIH Notice 2016-17 Project Based Voucher Requirements & PIH Notice 2019-23 - Rental Assistance Demonstration Final REV 4 and includes several resident protections that will be provided to both its RAD and non-RAD PBV residents in each RAD development.
 The policies include, but are not limited to, the following: